 If you’ve already completed some study at another university, it may be possible to count it towards your Open University qualification through credit transfer.

 Over half of all new students in Scotland qualify for financial support, with most of those whose income is £25,000 or less using a Part-Time Fee Grant to cover the cost of their undergraduate module fees in full.
+We also have funded places available for a range of postgraduate modules.
 Find out about our 2018 / 2019 funded postgraduate places.

 Whether you need help with finding the time, an Access module to ease you into university study, support with a disability or need to test your English or computing skills, we can help you reach your goals.